 There are several modifications you can make that may result in lowering your premiums.
 Modifications that could help you save money are usually those that increase the safety or security of your car.

-Installing airbags, seat belts, rearview mirror cameras, anti-theft gadgets, crash and blind spot detectors can help make your car safer and reduce your insurance rates.
+Installing airbags, seat belts, rearview mirror cameras, anti-theft gadgets, and crash and blind spot detectors can help make your car safer and reduce your insurance rates.

 However, before making such changes, it’s usually a good idea to check with your insurance company.
 Otherwise, check to see whether your auto insurance carrier gives other discounts for things like telematics, paying the premium ahead, or maintaining a clean driving record.